Last Updated: Aug 09, 2017 Views: 314

-In his book, Glass of the Roman Empire, David Whitehouse explains that:
+In the 1988 book, Glass of the Roman Empire, author David Whitehouse explains that:

 There is a great deal of controversy about the history of the development of the blowpipe.
 I attached a list of resources that provide additional information.